|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 For safety the reactor enclosure must be designed to withstand an internal pressure of at least 6 atmospheres.

-This physical configuration minimizes deterioration of the primary to secondary heat excahnger by keeping this heat exchanger out of the neutron flux and by almost eliminating fission product contact with the heat exchanger.
+This physical configuration minimizes deterioration of the intermediate heat excahnger by keeping this heat exchanger out of the neutron flux and by almost eliminating fission product contact with the heat exchanger.
 The heat exchanger secondary fluid can be non-radioactive sodium at a high pressure.
 Then a minor heat exchanger leak is of little consequence.

 Neutron irradiation of the reactor pressure vessel walls can be minimized by use of a B4C neutron reflector and a neutron absorber between the salt and the pressure vessel wall.
 High level neutron activation of The B4C will form C-14 which with a half life of 5730 years will become another major environmental problem.